ghoti143/bible-study/memory-verses.md

 ## 2 Corinthians 5:16-21

-From now on, therefore, we regard no one according to the flesh.
-Even though we once regarded Christ according to the flesh, we regard him thus no longer.
-Therefore, if anyone is in Christ, he is a new creation.
-The old has passed away; behold, the new has come.
-All this is from God, who through Christ reconciled us to himself and gave us the ministry of reconciliation; that is, in Christ God was reconciling the world to himself, not counting their trespasses against them, and entrusting to us the message of reconciliation.
-Therefore, we are ambassadors for Christ, God making his appeal through us.
-We implore you on behalf of Christ, be reconciled to God.
-For our sake he made him to be sin who knew no sin, so that in him we might become the righteousness of God.
+Wherefore henceforth know we no man after the flesh: yea, though we have known Christ after the flesh, yet now henceforth know we him no more.
+Therefore if any man be in Christ, he is a new creature: old things are passed away; behold, all things are become new.
+And all things are of God, who hath reconciled us to himself by Jesus Christ, and hath given to us the ministry of reconciliation; To wit, that God was in Christ, reconciling the world unto himself, not imputing their trespasses unto them; and hath committed unto us the word of reconciliation.
+Now then we are ambassadors for Christ, as though God did beseech you by us: we pray you in Christ's stead, be ye reconciled to God.
+For he hath made him to be sin for us, who knew no sin; that we might be made the righteousness of God in him.

 ## 1 Corinthians 9:24—10:5